Samarjit Lankesh

-Samarjit Lankesh is an Indian actor in the Kannada film industry, who made his lead debut through Gowri (2024).
+Samarjit Lankesh is an Indian actor who primarily works in Kannada films.
+He made his lead adult acting debut in the action drama Gowri (2024).

 Early life

 Born into a family with a cinematic and literary heritage, he is the son of director and producer Indrajit Lankesh and the grandson of writer-filmmaker P. Lankesh. whose works are considered seminal in modern Kannada literature.
 He is nephew of Gauri Lankesh and Kavitha Lankesh.

 He later pursued theatre studies and received training in acting and filmmaking from an institute in New York, equipping him with a foundation for his career in the entertainment industry.

 Career

-He started his career in films as child artist in the bilingual film Summer Holidays directed by Kavitha Lankesh.
+He started his career in films playing one of the leads in the bilingual film Summer Holidays as a child.
 In 2024, Samarjit made his acting debut as lead in the Kannada film Gowri, directed by his father, Indrajit Lankesh.